How to Accept Crypto Payments on Your Website (Complete Guide)

 Best Practices

-Don't hide it in a dropdown.
-Many crypto users specifically seek out merchants who accept crypto.
+Don't bury it in a dropdown.
+Many crypto users actively look for merchants who accept cryptocurrency.

-USDT and USDC are popular because they avoid volatility.
-Many crypto users prefer paying with stablecoins.
+USDT and USDC are popular because their value stays consistent.
+Many customers prefer paying with stablecoins to avoid price swings.

-Before going live, test the entire flow with small amounts on mainnet or use testnet if available.
+Run through the entire payment flow with small amounts before launching.
+Use testnet if available.

 Common Questions